SWKineo/Paper-Helper/README.md

 # Paper Helper (Invisible)

-A simple extension for browsing and cleaning-up papers.
+A simple extension for browsing and cleaning up papers.

 ## Overview